New Graduate Nurse Career Guide

 Overview

 A new graduate Registered Nurse (RN) is an entry-level healthcare professional who has recently completed their nursing education and is embarking on their nursing career.
 These enthusiastic nurses bring fresh knowledge and a passion for patient care to various healthcare settings.
-As new graduates, they work under the supervision of experienced nurses and gain valuable hands-on experience while
+As new graduates, they work under the supervision of experienced nurses and gain valuable hands-on experience while transitioning into the role of an independent practitioner.

 Education

 To become a new graduate RN, one must complete a nursing program.
 This can be an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) program.
 ADN programs typically take two to three years to complete, while BSN programs generally take four years.
-Nursing schools and universities offer these programs, providing a combination of classroom instruction,
+Nursing schools and universities offer these programs, providing a combination of classroom instruction, laboratory practice and clinical rotations to develop nursing skills.

 Skills